Seoul seeks to put family reunions on North Korea talks agenda

 US President Donald Trump said at the weekend that the rare talks between the two Koreas would go "beyond the Olympics" and that Washington could join the process at a later stage.

-Also in recent days, the United States and South Korea agreed to delay annual joint military exercises until after the Games, apparently to help ease nerves.
+Also in recent days, the United States and South Korea agreed to delay annual joint military exercises until after the Games, apparently to help calm nerves.

-The regular joint drills have been criticised by some as adding to regional tensions.
+The regular joint drills have been criticised by some as heightening regional tensions.
 Beijing and Moscow have both called for them to be suspended.

+But Kim Yong-Hyun, a political science professor at Dongguk University, warned that the talks "will become difficult if North Korea makes unreasonable demands".

-But US ambassador to the United Nations Nikki Haley said that there was "no turnaround" in the US stance, reiterating that the North must stop nuclear tests for talks with Washington.
+US ambassador to the United Nations Nikki Haley said there was "no turnaround" in the US stance, reiterating that the North must stop nuclear tests for talks with Washington.

-The divided families are one of the most emotive outcomes of the Korean War, which saw the peninsula formally partitioned in 1953, with around 60,000 increasingly elderly South Koreans still hoping to meet their relatives again.
+The divided families are one of the most emotive outcomes of the Korean War, which saw the peninsula formally partitioned in 1953.
+Around 60,000 increasingly elderly South Koreans still hope to meet their relatives again.

-The last round of reunions were held in 2015 and the number of ageing divided family members is dwindling.
+The last round of reunions - in which relatives meet for a few days - were held in 2015 and the number of ageing divided family members is dwindling.